papyrusglobal/papyrus-doc-network/doc/network_architecture.rst

 Node requirements
 -----------------
-An Authority Masternode must be located on a server or virtual private server (VPS) running Linux.
+An Authority Node must be located on a server or virtual private server (VPS) running Linux with a fixed IP address.
 Servers should not be exposed to anything critical or high-risk vulnerabilities.
-A vulnerability test of the Authority Masternode environment will be performed by the Foundation.
-Furthermore, Authority Masternodes must be on a server with a fixed IP address.
-From techincal prospective it should have at least 1cpu, 2gb ram, 250g disk